Use with AI agents

 Self-correcting agent

-When a render fails on a missing target, the agent should probe the URL, find the closest matching element, and retry.
-The poll response includes a per-step steps array — index, type, status (ok/skipped/failed), optional error, and the resolved selector that was tried.
+When a render fails on a missing target, the agent should scan the URL, find the closest matching element, and retry.
+The poll response includes a per-step steps array — index, type, status (ok/skipped/failed), optional error, and the resolved selector/recovery hint that was tried.
 That's enough for the agent to fix exactly the broken step instead of redrafting the whole YAML.
+If the video succeeds but one beat is weak, patch only that beat's timing, caption, or camera fields and re-render.

 # Pseudo-code for a self-correcting agent